 If you've talked with your doctor about these signs, he or she might refer you to a sleep specialist.
-A sleep specialist will talk to you and most likely want to conduct a sleep study.
+A sleep specialist will speak to you and most likely want to conduct a sleep study.

 This is where you would go to the clinic at night and go to sleep so that the sleep specialist can observe you.
 Your oxygen level will be monitored, and your apnea will be monitored to see how bad it is.
-The sleep specialist will need to measure the severity of your sleep apnea to subscribe treatment, if treatment is found to be necessary.
+The sleep specialist will need to measure the severity of your sleep apnea to subscribe to treatment if treatment is found to be necessary.